4v4 & 5v5 – Basic Rules

 - Clock does NOT stop in the 1st half

-- Clock stops in the 2nd half in last 2 minutes ONLY if a team is losing by 10 or less
+- Clock stops in the 2nd half in the last 2 minutes ONLY if a team is losing by 10 points or less

 - NO DUNKING

-- Personal Fouls are not tracked but do count towards team fouls (on the 7th team foul it goes to the double bonus)
+- Personal Fouls are not tracked, but do count towards team fouls (on the 7th team foul it goes to double bonus)

-- If a team leads by more than 10 points at any point during the last 2 minutes of the 2nd half, the remainder of the game will be played as running time.
+- If a team leads by more than 10 points at any time during the last 2 minutes of the 2nd half, the remainder of the game will be played as running time.

-- If this lead falls to 10 points or under, the game will return to stopped time
+- If lead falls to 10 points or under, the game will return to stopped time

 - No overtime during regular season games